 Even normally desired plants, such as rhubarb and some berries, will slide along into splits in pavement, using such chinks as natural growing areas.
 Yarrow, pigweed, gumweed and flowering prickly lettuce are other weed species that thrive in the gaps of pavement.

 The adaptability of weed species is to their advantage and the home owner’s loss.
 Let the games begin.

 Concentrated vinegar is one of the best methods you can use if you wish to avoid chemicals.
 Highly concentrated horticultural vinegar will work on many broadleaf species.
 Household vinegar is not strong enough to do more than kill the leaves, which will over time reduce the vitality of the plant but must be applied several times to keep the leaves from forming and producing plant sugars.

 Weeds with deep taproots, such as dandelions, are not as easily removed with vinegar, as the roots can reach nutrients deep down in soil.
 Consistent pulling may also have an effect on some weeds species but if you can’t get the entire root, many varieties will simply sprout anew.

 Weed control on pavement cracks that are slim is the most difficult of all because pulling generally leaves behind the roots.

 Effective Pavement Weed Killer

-Glyphosate is one of the best ways to kill roots of weeds in pavement.
+The use of herbicide is one of the best ways to kill roots of weeds in pavement.
 There are several formulas to purchase that target different types of weeds.
-Brush and berry plants require the strongest formula available, but be cautious as these are not necessarily selective and any nearby plants can be affected by drifting spray.
+Brush and berry plants require the strongest formula available, but be cautious, as these are not necessarily selective and any nearby plants can be affected by drifting spray.

 Weeds growing in pavement cracks may require a secondary application of even chemical formulas.
 Read and follow the directions on the product carefully, as many of these chemicals are dangerous to humans, animals and invertebrates, as well as non-selected plants.